 Step 1: What is the Problem?
 SAS Training: What are your goals for providing effective training on SAS and the SAS Portal in your classroom/school building/district/Intermediate Unit?
 Step 2: What will you do?
+What specific steps will you take to provide effective training on SAS and the SAS Portal? classroom/school building/district/Intermediate Unit?
+Step 2: What will you do?
 What specific steps will you take to provide effective training on SAS and the SAS Portal?

-Step 3: How will you get there?

-What needs to be done to implement these steps?
-By whom?
-By when?
-What resources are required?

-1.

-2.

-3.

-4.

-5.

-6.

-7.

-8.

 Step 4: How will you know you are doing what you planned?
-[Indicators of Implementation] What specific indicators will you look for to show the training you provide on SAS and the SAS Portal is implemented?
+[Indicators of Implementation] What specific indicators will you look for to show the training you provide on SAS and the SAS Portal is implemented? implemented?
 Step 5: What will you look for to determine if it is working?
 [Indicators of Effectiveness] What specific indicators will you look for to show you are effective in the training on SAS and the SAS Portal?